 Dubai, United Arab Emirates

 Cheap and cheerful is Madonna's in Port Melbourne.
 Beatiful Italian food!
 Otherwise, for more cafe-style lunch, check out Seven:am on Bay Street in Port Melbourne.
-Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! about 8 years ago
+Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! over 9 years ago

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! about 8 years ago
+Definitely less formal - very casual! over 9 years ago